ericpalafox96/cse15l-lab-reports/lab_report3.md

 ericpalafox@Erics-iMac 911report %
 ```

-- In this example we are looking for files which contain the string `PATH`, however, the case sensitivity is not important as `path` and any other variation will also be found if it is within the files.
+- In this example we are looking for files which contain the string `PATH`, however, the case sensitivity is not important as `path` and any other variation will also be found if it is within the files located in the current working directory.
+Also note, we will see the name of each file first with a `:` separated by the line where we see the instance of this string since we are looking at multiple files and several match.
 ```
 ericpalafox@Erics-iMac 911report % grep -i "PATH" *
 chapter-1.txt:    The protocols did not contemplate an intercept.
 They assumed the fighter escort would be discreet, "vectored to a position five miles directly behind the hijacked aircraft," where it could perform its mission to monitor the aircraft's flight path.